 - Preheat oven to 375 degrees.
 Season chicken with salt and pepper, to taste along with garlic powder, oregano, and basil.
 Combine butter and oil in a large oven-safe skillet (see note), once butter is melted add honey and stir to combine.

 - Add chicken to pan, brown chicken 2-3 minutes on each side.
 Transfer chicken to a plate (it won't be cooked through at this point).
-Add garlic and saute for 1 minute until fragrant.
+Add butter and garlic and saute for 1 minute until fragrant.
 Add chicken broth, heavy cream, and lemon juice and stir over medium heat for 2-3 minutes.

 - Return chicken to pan and transfer to preheated oven.
 Bake for 15 minutes or until chicken is cooked through.
 Spoon pan sauce over the chicken and sprinkle dill over the chicken and sauce, add cracked black pepper to taste and serve.